 Here is a list of some common questions and their answers related to Microsoft Office 365!

 You are able to install Office 365 ProPlus on up to 5 devices.
-To view and manage your installations, log into your GCU email and click on the sprocket in the upper right-hand corner.
-Select Office 365 in the Your app settings section near the lower right-hand corner of the page.
-On the left side of the next screen, click Install status; from here, you will be able to see all installations on your account and deactivate them, if desired.
+To view and manage your installations, log into your GCU email and click on the profile icon in the upper right-hand corner.
+Select View account from the drop-down menu.
+On the left side of the next screen, select Devices; from here, you will be able to see all installations on your account and deactivate them, if desired.

 The following products will be downloaded depending on your operating system.
 If you are downloading individual apps from the Apple App Store or Chrome App Store, you will be able to select specific apps to download.

 Yes, GCU students have 1 TB of OneDrive storage available.
-For more information regarding OneDrive, take a look at Accessing OneDrive with your GCU Email Account.
+For more information regarding OneDrive, take a look at Microsoft Online Programs in the GCU Portal.